Copper Criteria

 Boop the Snoot

-Dog boops their own snoot with the handler's finger on cue.
+Dog boops their own snoot with the handler's finger.
+Handler should hold their finger still until the dog makes contact themselves.

 Chase a Toy